Claire Dean

 There are always some safety threats and precautions.

 Just like most tourist destinations, in Peru, there are always some safety threats and precautions to bear in mind.
-Generally speaking, in Peru, petty crime such as pickpocketing, muggings, credit card fraud, and some sexual harassment, unfortunately still occur.
-The chances are slim for a tourist but it’s important to be vigilant, smart, and use common sense.
-Deciding to do a solo trip to Peru is always tricky, and it depends on the continent, the country, and the specific region, as to the problems you could encounter.
-Sometimes it can be a hard decision, putting yourself more at risk and making your family nervous about doing things solo as a female.
-Traveling alone as a woman in Peru gives you the ultimate element of freedom, But with freedom, comes responsibility.
-You may feel more vulnerable in terms of your personal safety, lonely at times, or feel the pressure of having to deal with and do everything by yourself.
+Generally speaking, petty crimes such as pickpocketing, muggings, credit card fraud, and some sexual harassment, unfortunately, still occur.
+The chances are slim for a tourist, but it’s important to be vigilant, smart, and use common sense.
+Deciding to do a solo trip to Peru is always tricky, and it depends on the continent, the country, and the specific region as to the problems you could encounter.
+Sometimes it can be a hard decision to travel solo.
+You will be putting yourself more at risk and making your family nervous about traveling as a solo female.
+Traveling alone as a woman in Peru gives you the ultimate element of freedom.
+However, with freedom comes responsibility.
+You may feel more vulnerable in terms of your personal safety.
+It can be lonely at times, and you may feel the pressure of having to deal with and do everything by yourself.
 All the main decisions begin and end with you, and only you.
-The good news is that Peru has a lot of solo travelers with whom you may cross paths with.
+The good news is that Peru has a lot of solo travelers with whom you may cross paths.
 People who may share their knowledge and experiences with you and guide you to a safe and enjoyable Peru trip.

 Machu Picchu